fredhutchio/tfcb/syllabus.md

         -   The goal is to introduce good practices that students should continue applying throughout their graduate school and beyond
-        -   Students will learn a bit of both `R` and `python`.
-            Recommend adopting one of them depending on analysis needs
+        -   Students will learn a bit of both `R` and `python` -- `R` for standard data analysis tasks, `python` for writing more complex workflows and to get familiar with typical programming features.
+At the end of the class, we recommend adopting one of them depending on analysis needs
-    -   Syllabus
+    -   Syllabus overview
     -   Homework
         -   Everyone forks a common repository that contain the assignments as `assignments/assignment_1.ipynb`